-- PBS Learning Media: CPTV and PBS have curated FREE, standards-aligned videos, interactives, lesson plans, and more for teachers.
+- PBS Learning Media: CPTV and PBS have curated FREE, standards-aligned videos, interactive lesson plans, and more for teachers.

 - PBS Kids: The CPTV PBS Kids 24/7 channel provides PBS Kids’ high-quality content is available to all children and caregivers on a platform and at a time that works for them, including prime time, weekends, and other out-of-school times when they are most likely to tune in.
 The live stream includes a first-of-its kind integrated games feature, enabling children to toggle between a PBS Kids show and an activity that extends learning – all in one seamless digital experience.

-Get more educational (and entertaining!) learn-at-home resources for students, families, and educators from Learn At Home from Connecticut Public.
+Get more educational (and entertaining!) learn-at-home resources for students, families, and educators with Learning Snacks from Connecticut Public.

 What are your questions about Coronavirus in Connecticut?You can help us shape our news coverage.
 Fill out our questionnaire to tell Connecticut Public's reporters about your questions, concerns, and what you may be experiencing in your communities.